ouspg/CryptoCourse/1.Encryption_and_randomness/README.md

 **Task 3.2** Generate randomness into different files using different methods that you have access to or manually (dice, smashing keyboard maybe?)
 You are not limited to a given list from above. **Use at least four** different methods.
 For non-manual methods, generate at least 1 megabyte of randomness.

 **Task 3.3** Analyse those files with [dieharder](https://linux.die.net/man/1/dieharder).
 Report your findings.
 However, *it is recommended to use generators (e.g. /dev/urandom) directly if possible instead of previously generated files!* Otherwise, we might not have enough data to evaluate them properly.
+You can also use some alternative tools instead such as [gjrand](https://sourceforge.net/projects/gjrand/) or [pracrand](http://pracrand.sourceforge.net/) which are considered being more accurate even though dieharder is more popular tool.
+(Tool hosted on SourceForge != tool is bad)!

 To analyse manual methods, you might need to use the ASCII formatted presentation. ( Take a look at `man dieharder`)